ddnexus/irt/README.markdown

 ### Contextual ri doc with autocompletion

-IRT offers the 'ri' command, (implemented with fastri for RUBY_VERSION < 1.9.2, or 'bri' for RUBY_VERSION >= 1.9.2)
+IRT offers the 'ri' command implemented with fastri for RUBY_VERSION < 1.9.2, or 'bri' for RUBY_VERSION >= 1.9.2:
+you must install the right gem for your ruby version in order to make it work.
-See also the IRT.ri_command_format option if you want to change it.
+See also the IRT.ri_command_format option if you want to customize it.

 In its basic form the 'ri' command can accept a string as the system ri command does (you can even omit the quotes).